hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

-title: "Launch your Jenkins server on Hyper_ in 60s"
+title: "Launch your Jenkins server on Hyper.sh in 60s"
 date: 2016-06-01 21:00:00 +0800
 author: hyper
 tags:
     - Container
     - Hyper
     - Jenkins
-preview: This guide shows how you can launch a full functioning Jenkins server in Hyper_ cloud in one minute And then configure this Jenkins works with you Github account.
+preview: This guide shows how you can launch a full functioning Jenkins server in Hyper.sh cloud in one minute And then configure this Jenkins works with you Github account.

 ---

-[Hyper_](https://www.hyper.sh/) is a secure container cloud service.
+[Hyper.sh](https://www.hyper.sh/) is a secure container cloud service.
 It allows you to deploy your containers in seconds from your laptop to the cloud.

 [Jenkins](https://jenkins.io/) is the leading open source automation server, Jenkins provides hundreds of plugins to support building, deploying and automating any project.

-This blog will show you how to deploy Jenkins server in Hyper_ cloud and integrate it with your Github repo in minutes.
-Note that we assume that you have installed `hyper` command line tool and had basic knowledge about how to play with Hyper_.
+This blog will show you how to deploy Jenkins server in Hyper.sh cloud and integrate it with your Github repo in minutes.
+Note that we assume that you have installed `hyper` command line tool and had basic knowledge about how to play with Hyper.sh.
 If not, just checkout the [hello world blog](learn-hyper_-by-examples-hello-world-in-a-container.md).

-## Run Jenkins server on Hyper_ cloud
+## Run Jenkins server on Hyper.sh cloud

 This is the easiest part, let's move on!